How to Run D&D Puzzle Adventures Like Nobody’s Business

 Another way to add more variety to your D&D adventure is by switching out a few lock puzzles for other types of puzzles.
 In our webshop, we have a range of puzzles that work very well in almost any adventure.

-Finally, the puzzle doesn’t have to be located on a door.
+Also, the puzzle doesn’t have to be located on a door.
 You can place them on the end boss just as easily.
 What if the boss at the end of your dungeon were a Copper Dragon and players need to place all the key pieces on its body to defeat it?
 Here’s an article we wrote about how to use puzzles in combat.